-- 3) Optimisation of board weight to reduce emissions intensity Altona, Matraville and Bundaberg All three plants have worked and keep working towards making board weight reductions.
-By reducing board weight whilst maintaining the same level of quality, less gas consumption is required. - 4) Optimisation of boardline dryer operations all plants: - a) By optimising their settings, we have improved the efficiency of the heat exchangers per individual product type. - b) Equipment automation has been increased during product changeovers, which optimises energy consumption. - c) Trials to attempt reducing water demand in our products, which could reduce our dryer energy requirements. - d) Worked towards more efficient practices such as line speed increases and stoppage of idle motors.
+- Optimisation of board weight to reduce emissions intensity All three plants have continued to work towards making board weight reductions.
+By reducing board weight whilst maintaining the same level of quality, less gas consumption is required. - 2) Optimisation of boardline dryer operations - a) By optimising their settings, we have improved the efficiency of the heat exchangers per individual product type. - b) Equipment automation has been increased during product changeovers, which optimises energy consumption.

+- c) Trials to attempt reducing water demand in our products, which could reduce our dryer energy requirements. - d) Worked towards more efficient practices such as line speed increases and stoppage of idle motors.

-5) Reduction of air leakages - Altona, Matraville and Bundaberg
+3) Reduction of air leakages